danmayer/todo-rails4-angularjs/README.md

 # Travel Calculator

-This app helps estimate international long term travel costs.
-It helps cover build a good estimate of long term travel based on location, days abroad, and lvel of comfort, and daily spending level.
+This app helps estimate international travel costs.
+It helps create a good estimate of long term travel costs based on country, days abroad, level of comfort, and daily spending level.

-It is also being built just as a good excuse to learning new technologies.
+Really I built this as a good excuse to learning new technologies.
+If you find any issues or have ideas for improvements, please submit a github issue.

 [ ![Codeship Status for danmayer/travel_calculator](https://codeship.com/projects/a35ff250-97b7-0132-f770-6a66c6b56914/status?branch=master)](https://codeship.com/projects/63202)